Malga-Vision/M4Semantic/README.md

 ## Training and Evaluation on your own dataset
 In this case, you need to write the dataloader for your own dataset similar to `dataloaders/midair.py`.
 You also need to generate the data files by writing a data generator script similar to `scripts/midair-split-generator.py`.
 For depth training and prediction, your dataset should have per-frame camera location information to generate the data files.

+## Baseline Methods for semantic segmentation

+TO BE ADDED

 ## References

 <a name="ref_1"></a>